tomattto2/IntuneRolePermissions/README.md

 # IntuneRolePermissions
-A listing of the role permissions for each of the built-in Roles in Intune (minus Cloud PC Admin & Reader).
-In a collapsible table for easier viewing.
+A listing of the role permissions for each of the built-in Roles in Intune, in a collapsible table for easier viewing.
+Note: excludes Cloud PC Admin & Reader built-in roles).